jpegleg/debian13-control-plane/README.md

 ```
 The encryption config can be upgraded to whatever, the `encryption.pl` script applies the change carefully and creates a backup.
-The script can be deployed along with any updates to the security configuration can be sent with the `post.yml` playbook.
+The script can be deployed, along with any updates to the security configuration, with the `post.yml` playbook.

 An example inventory: